Fare Zone Assignment on Trees: Introduction

-The main differences between \textsc{Tollbooth} on trees and our problem \textsc{FZA} are twofold: (a) \textsc{Tollbooth} allows the network designer to set arbitrary prices on the edges, while in \textsc{FZA} the network designer is restricted to a binary decision for every edge $e$; and (b) in \textsc{Tollbooth} the revenue obtained from every served customer $i$ is a linear function, whereas \textsc{FZA} considers more general concave functions.
-While the structural similarities between the problems allow for the transfer of certain algorithmic techniques, the aforementioned differences require substantial new ideas for the analysis.
+\textsc{Tollbooth} and \textsc{FZA} differ in two key aspects: First, \textsc{Tollbooth} allows the network designer to set arbitrary prices on the edges, while in \textsc{FZA} the network designer is restricted to a binary decision for every edge $e$.
+This difference is quite significant as previous algorithms for \textsc{Tollbooth} heavily exploited the possibility of assigning high prices to single edges \cite{GamzuSegev2017loglog, TurkoByrka2024loglogCactus}.
+Second, in \textsc{Tollbooth} the revenue obtained from every served customer $i$ is a linear function, whereas \textsc{FZA} considers more general subadditive functions.
+Although the structural similarities between the problems allow for the transfer of certain algorithmic techniques, the aforementioned differences require substantially new ideas for the analysis.

-\paragraph{Base revenue.} The price function $f$ might not be normalized, i.e., we allow $f(0) > 0$, since in public transport one often charges customers whose journey remains entirely within a single zone.
-If $f(0) > 0$, we refer to the problem as \textsc{FZA} with base revenue (otherwise without base revenue).
-With base revenue, cutting no edges of the desired path $\pathGraph_i$ of commodity $i$ yields more revenue from commodity $i$ than exceeding its budget by cutting more than $\ub_i$ edges of $\pathGraph_i$.
-While a base revenue does not affect our exact algorithms and hardness results, it can simplify the approximation algorithms.
-We discriminate in our results based on the presence of base revenue.

-To illustrate the problem, we consider the example depicted in \cref{fig:FZA-example}.
-It features $k=8$ commodities with uniform weights.
-For $f(x) = x$, commodities 1, 2, and 3 drop out.
-However, except for commodity $5$ the budgets of all other commodities are fully exhausted resulting in a revenue of 14.
-For $f(x) = x +1 $, the depicted solution also serves commodities 1, 2, and 3.
-The total revenue becomes 20.